Johana Martinez

 If you could continue this program next year, would you like to do it again?

-Yeah, I wouldn’t mind doing it again.
-Especially if it's about the same thing and they have people who have already taken the course and know what they're talking about to bring more insight into it.
+I wouldn’t mind doing it again.
+Especially if it’s about the same thing and has people who’ve already taken the course and know what they’re talking about to bring more insight.

 This program is long.
 Do you feel it was worth it?